 Starting in 2013, she evoked seventeenth-century portraiture, presenting subjects in front of black backgrounds, which removed her people from any sense of time or place.
 Thirteen of her Old Master-influenced portraits of contemporary people were shown in 2017 in a solo show at Thomas Dane Gallery in London.
-Her “Portraits and Landscapes” are formal, controlled portraits where she used the Northern Renaissance artist Hans Holbein as her inspiration.
+Her “Portraits and Landscapes” were formal, controlled portraits where she used the Northern Renaissance artist Hans Holbein as her inspiration.

 Opie views the current misogyny and hatred in America as alarming.
 Using misogyny in the art world as an example, she states, “Being a professor, I track my students, and I have to say that the majority of my male students seem to do very well after graduating, while for my female students it’s much harder.
 It’s also visible in the relationship between the quality of the work and money.”

-She has had numerous solo shows at MOCA, Saint Louis Art Museum, Walker Art Center, MOCA Chicago, Guggenheim, LACMA, Portland Art Museum, Institute of Contemporary Art, and Wexner Center for the Arts among others.
+She has had numerous solo shows at Los Angeles’s Museum of Contemporary Art, Saint Louis Art Museum, Walker Art Center, MOCA Chicago, Guggenheim Museum, Los Angeles County Museum of Art, Portland Art Museum, Institute of Contemporary Art, and Wexner Center for the Arts among others.